Muslim Church Planting Consultant

 In her spare time, she enjoys experimenting with recipes, cooking, baking and cake decorating.
 She also enjoys reading and watching movies.

-Church Strengthening, Community Engagement Consultant
+Church Services Consultant, Community Engagement Consultant

 Prior to ministering with the BCM/D, Ellen served with the Baltimore Baptist Association as director of church and community ministries, supervising the Baltimore Baptist Port ministry; summer sports evangelism clinics, and Canton Baptist Center.
 She also recruited and oversaw mission teams and volunteers serving in Baltimore.